 5. Automate the Mundane

 Invoices, scheduling, inventory alerts.
 Low-code tools handle 80% without IT hires.
+For a practical look at which automation tools actually deliver ROI, see our no-BS guide to AI adoption for small businesses.

 Action: Audit repetitive tasks >30min/week.
 Pilot one automation (e.g., auto-reorders).
 Scale winners.